exercism/blog/posts/v3-launch.md

 After two years, we're finally launched.
-Take a watch of the video above to hear by thoughts on everything and explore a little about where we're going next.
+Watch the video above to hear our thoughts on everything and explore a little about where we're going next.

 We've been working on this for a long time and the big challenge for us has been when to launch.
 What does ready look like?